Today I share with you the best bullet journal doodle ideas.

 Thirdly, just be patient.

-Definitely, keep in mind that comparison is theft of joy.
+Definitely, keep in mind that comparison is a theft of joy.

 With this in mind, don’t compare yourself to other bullet journalists.